ArminJo/arduino-test-compile/README.md

         include:
           - arduino-boards-fqbn: arduino:avr:uno
-            sketch-names: "*.ino" # is default setting
-            examples-exclude: 50Hz # Comma separated list of (unique substrings of) example names to exclude in build
+            sketch-names: WhistleSwitch.ino,SimpleFrequencyDetector.ino # Comma separated list of sketch names (no path required) or patterns to use in build
             examples-build-properties:
               WhistleSwitch:
                 -DDEBUG